-- ☐ If there are adjustable shelves Fig. 57 (1), position them as required. - □ Observe maximum load weight. (see 9.1 Technical data) - ☐ Do not stock appliance until the storage temperature has been reached (maintain cold chain). - ☐ Refrigerated goods must not touch the rear wall. - ☐ Do not store refrigerated goods beyond the rear stop of the support grates. - ☐ Keep liquids in closed containers. - ☐ Leave space when storing items for refrigeration to ensure adequate air circulation. - Do not stack refrigerated products above the indicated height.
+- □ If there are adjustable shelves Fig. 59 (1), position them as required. - Observe maximum load weight. (see 9.1 Technical data) - Do not stock appliance until the storage temperature has been reached (maintain cold chain). - □ Refrigerated goods must not touch the rear wall. - Refrigerated goods do not stick out beyond the shelves. - □ Keep liquids in closed containers. - Leave space when storing items for refrigeration to ensure adequate air circulation. - Do not stack refrigerated products above the indicated height.